Kareem James Abu-Zeid

 He contributes regularly to literary journals and websites such as Words Without Borders, Guernica, and Three Percent.
 He was the winner of PEN Center USA's 2017 Translation Prize.
-He has received a National Endowment for the Arts translation grant, literary residencies from the Lannan Foundation and the Banff Centre for the Arts, as well as Poetry magazine's 2014 translation prize, a Fulbright Fellowship and Fulbright Enterprise Scholarship in 2003/4 in Germany, and a CASA Fellowship at the American University in Cairo.
-His personal website is www.kareemjamesabuzeid.com.
+He has received a National Endowment for the Arts translation grant, literary residencies from the Lannan Foundation and the Banff Centre for the Arts, as well as Poetry magazine's 2014 translation prize, a Fulbright Fellowship and Fulbright Enterprise Scholarship in 2003/04 in Germany, and a CASA Fellowship at the American University in Cairo.